Toronto Transit Commission bus system: Priority bus lanes

-The TTC opened the Eglinton East lanes on 11 October 2020 (with the lanes on Morningside Avenue opening a few days earlier) and expects to implement the Jane lanes in the second quarter of 2021.
-The implementation dates for the other routes have yet to be announced.
+The TTC opened the Eglinton East lanes on 11 October 2020 (with the lanes on Morningside Avenue opening a few days earlier) and had expected to implement the Jane lanes in the second quarter of 2021.
+However, concerns about the effect of the lanes on traffic delayed further RapidTO implementation.
+Assuming approval by city council in February 2024, bus lanes could be implemented on Jane Street by the end of 2024.
+The implementation dates for bus lanes on other streets are not yet known.

 Eglinton East

 The Eglinton East route runs 10.9 km from Brimley Road and Eglinton Avenue to the University of Toronto Scarborough campus along Eglinton Avenue, Kingston Road and Morningside Avenue.
 The TTC converted the existing HOV lanes on Eglinton Avenue East and the curbside general-purpose lanes on Kingston Road and Morningside Avenue to priority bus-only lanes.
 Priority lanes will not be implemented between Kennedy station and Brimley Road until construction for the Scarborough Subway Extension is completed.
 Both local and express bus routes use the priority lanes, and the number of bus stops were reduced to speed up service.
-The TTC estimated a travel time savings of 16.5 percent on local services and 6.5 percent on express services.
 The implementation of priority bus lanes will not preclude a future upgrade to light rail.
 The Eglinton East lanes were expected to cost nearly $8 million.

 When implementing the corridor, the TTC reduced the number of stops along the way from 69 to 48, a net reduction of 21 stops, and was reviewing the "consolidation" of six additional stops.
 Some of the eliminated stops were far from a signalized intersection; some others had few nearby destinations.
 Having fewer stops allowed faster bus service but, for many riders, resulted in longer walk times to a bus stop.
 For example, when the stop near two apartment buildings at Dale Avenue and Kingston Road was eliminated, riders had to walk an extra 250 m.
 Another eliminated stop was 900 m from its nearest replacement stop; this contradicts a TTC guideline that stops should be no more than 400 m apart.
 Riders, including those with disabilities, complained.

+A 2021 city study reported that routes passing through the Eglinton East RapidTO lanes had a 10-percent increase in on-time reliability and up to a 5-minute decrease in rush-hour trip time.

-Five routes use the Eglinton priority bus lanes:
+Five routes use the Eglinton East priority bus lanes: